Long before my 2016 trip to Bristol, on the southwest coast of England, people were confused as to my reason for being there.

 Bristol Rovers are, indeed, a small club.
 They have never been to the top league in England, I think they’ve made exactly one trip to Wembley, and (although I find this charming) they are best known for singing “Goodnight Irene” at matches.
 (Apparently it started in the 60s when they taunted opposing supporters for leaving early.)
 They are also known for their nickname, The Gas, which was originally put on them as “gasheads” by their bitter rivals Bristol City because Rovers’ old ground was next to a dump and smelled horribly.
 Rovers took it as a matter of pride, and now in fact list themselves as “Gas” on their own scoreboard.
 They also sing, somewhat oddly, “When The Gas Goes Marching In.”

-Their opponent today would be Port Vale, if anything a smaller club which one might call, damningly, “the other club in Stoke.”
+Their opponent today would be Port Vale, if anything a smaller club which one might call “the other club in Stoke.”
 They have also never been to the top league, though they did once make the FA Cup semifinals and have had two days at Wembley in smaller competitions.
-They are also known for their supporters “traveling well,” though on this day it would only be a single coach.
+They were in League One at the time of my visit, but as of the 2018-19 season they are down in League Two.

 I walked up Gloucester Road, a main drag from the center of town to the north, and clearly a path of future gentrification.
 Down the hill it’s artisan this and sustainable that, but up closer to the ground it’s still burger sheds and Poundland and traditional pubs like the Queen Vic, which was crawling with Blue and White and labeled “Home Supporters Only.”

 I collected my ticket and my badge, and then also got a funny story.
-The man in the club shop, which would have had to work hard to be a box car, told me Rovers had been to America in the 1970s for a little tour.
+The man in the club shop, which was smaller than a box car, told me Rovers had been to America in the 1970s for a little tour.
 He said they played someone in Florida (the Tampa Bay Rowdies, I told him) and “somebody in one of the Portlands.
 Portland Timbers, is it?”
-I pointed to my hat and said, as I so love to say, “They are now known as the Defending MLS Champion Portland Timbers.”
+I pointed to my hat and said, as this was in early 2016, “They are now known as the Defending MLS Champion Portland Timbers.”
 He snapped his head back and seemed genuinely surprised, as was I. So there’s a connection already!

 The ground couldn’t be more neighborhoody, though I’m glad to say they left the one by the dump.
 They are now at Memorial Stadium, build to honor rugby players who died in the wars, and everyone likes to say it looks like a rugby ground.
 I have no idea what that means, but it does strike me as different from other footy grounds.